 In May 2019, the FASB issued ASU No. 2019-05, "Financial Instruments-Credit Losses (Topic 326)."
 The ASU provides final guidance that allows entities to make an irrevocable one-time election upon adoption of the new credit losses standard to measure financial assets measured at amortized cost (except held-to-maturity securities) using the fair value option.
 The amendments are effective for the fiscal year beginning April 01, 2023, including interim periods within those fiscal years.
-The Group is currently in the process of evaluating the impact that adoption of this standard will have on its condensed consolidated financial statements.
+The Group does not expect the adoption of this update to have a material impact on its condensed consolidated financial statements.